digital-blueprint/webapppassword/README.md

     - Check the content of the archive for unwanted files (you can exclude more files in `docker/nextcloud/sign-app.sh`)
-- Create a new release on [WebAppPassword releases](https://gitlab.tugraz.at/dbp/nextcloud/webapppassword/-/releases/) with the version like `v20.7.0` as name and the changelog text of the current release as description
+- Create a new release on [WebAppPassword releases](https://gitlab.tugraz.at/dbp/nextcloud/webapppassword/-/releases/) with the version like `v20.8.0` as *Tag name* and the changelog text of the current release as *Release notes*
-    - You need to upload `webapppassword.tar.gz` to the *Release notes* of the release
+    - You also need to upload `webapppassword.tar.gz` to the *Release notes* of the release and get its url
 - Take the text from *Signature for your app archive*, which was printed by the sign-app command and release the app at [Upload app release](https://apps.nextcloud.com/developer/apps/releases/new)
     - You need the download link to `webapppassword.tar.gz` from the GitLab release